muratturan19/Smart_Price/README.md

 optimal numbers depend on your API rate limit and document size.

 ``agentic_doc.parse`` now returns a list of ``ParsedDocument`` objects.
 The tools use the first item in that list.
+When an extraction guide provides page prompts for a PDF file these prompts are forwarded to ``agentic_doc.parse``.

 ### Building a Windows executable